-• Pupils mapped trees in the wider vicinity to the city and the countryside.
-Pupils searched for tree stories, organise (to raise public awareness).
-The pupils conducted an administrative p 2/2 Učíme se venku © 2022 nadace proměny arla Komárka •
+- Pupils mapped trees in the wider vicinity of the school and observed the importance of trees to the city and the countryside. - Pupils searched for tree stories, organised polls, did promotion of both the trees and the event (to raise public awareness). - The pupils conducted an administrative process to ensure the winner had a tree protection order.